tigera-solutions/cc-rancher-ec2-tf-stack/README.md

 This piece of Terraform code will install a Kubernetes K3s cluster in the EC2  instance previously deployed and use Helm charts to install the Certificate Manager (https://artifacthub.io/packages/helm/cert-manager/cert-manager) and the Rancher server itself.
 The final step is to bootstrap the Rancher server, changing the admin password to the value of the variable `admin_password` speficied in the `variable.tf` file in the `common` folder.

-1. Change to the `aws-infra` folder.
+1. Change to the `rancher-server` folder.

 ```sh
 cd ../rancher-server